Personal profile

 Research interests

-Florian's research focuses on music and migration, especially the displacement of European musics and musicians caused by the catastrophes that characterise the 20th century.
-He has published on migratory musics in all its forms, from functional to popular to art musics.
+Florian's research focuses on music and migration, especially the displacement of European musics and musicians during the 20th century.
+He has published on migratory musics in all its forms, ranging across functional, popular, and art musics.

-His book, Musical Journeys: Performing Migration in 20th-century Music explores concepts of migratory musical culture and aesthetics and links these to wider socio-cultural backgrounds.
-Zooming in on specific migratory moments, it tackles themes such as institutionalization, nationalism, displacement, modernism, and Jewishness, and uncovers the potential of seemingly marginalized migratory musics to inform dominant historiographical narratives.
-Musical Journeys received the inaugural Royal Musical Association/Cambridge University Press Monograph Prize 2020.
+His second book, Musical Journeys: Performing Migration in 20th-century Music received the inaugural Royal Musical Association/Cambridge University Press Monograph Prize 2020.
+Zooming in on specific migratory moments, it tackles themes such as institutionalization, nationalism, displacement, modernism, and Jewishness, and uncovers the potential of migratory musics to inform dominant historiographical narratives.

 External positions